torvalds/linux/Documentation/admin-guide/syscall-user-dispatch.rst

-Syscall User Dispatch provides functionality for compatibility layers to quickly capture system calls issued by a non-native part of the application, while not impacting the Linux native regions of the process.
+Syscall User Dispatch provides functionality for compatibility layers to quickly capture system calls issued by a non-native part of the application, while not impacting the GNU/Linux native regions of the process.
 It is not a mechanism for sandboxing system calls, and it should not be seen as a security mechanism, since it is trivial for a malicious application to subvert the mechanism by jumping to an allowed